Emmacharleswilson/Discover3c/README.md

 [Back to top ⇧](#Discover3c)

 ## Credits
 - I would like to thank Harry Dhillon and Daisy Gunn for the help on some of the issues and bugs.
-Also Harry for just general help and guidence especially on the CSS file.
 - I would like to thank my friends and family for providing insite into how and if the website would work for them and if the content is clear.

 ### Content